CurtisGreen/dallas-area-transit-alliance/_posts/august-2024-newsletter.md

 Some members of the DART board are not very supportive of transit.
 Right now, there is a push among some board members to cut DART’s operating budget by 5-10% this year, and cap DART’s revenue growth.
 Other DART board members have expressed willingness to compromise with these cities that want to cut DART’s funding.

-We are here to to communicate 3 things
+We are here to to communicate 4 things

-1. More frequency/service improvements in next year's budget.
+1. Our opposition to these draconian budget cut resolutions, and our disappointment with the member cities who passed them
-2. Our opposition to these draconian budget cut resolutions, and our disappointment with the member cities who passed them
+2. More frequency/service improvements in next year's budget.
 3. Our opposition to ANY revenue capping.
 4. Express how DART should oppose any state legislation that cuts/caps their budget